Provenance:

 Published:

-Pal, P., The Peaceful Liberators, Jain Art from India, Los Angeles County Museum of Art exhibition catalogue, 1994, no. 98b
+Pratapaditya Pal, The Peaceful Liberators, Jain Art from India, Los Angeles County Museum of Art exhibition catalogue, 1994, no. 98b

-In Jain cosmography the universe is divided into three worlds: the upper, occupied by the celestials; the middle, by the mortals, including all sentient beings; and the lower, belonging to the damned and the disorderly.
-The most important among the three is the middle world, manushya-loka, or the world of the mortals.
-It is the place where liberation from the chain of rebirth is possible and where the Jinas are born.
-Paintings of this world have, therefore, remained particularly popular with the devout.
+In Jain cosmography, the universe is divided into three realms: the upper world inhabited by celestial beings, the middle world occupied by humans and other sentient creatures, and the lower world, home to the damned and disorderly.
+The most important of these is the middle world, manushya-loka, the realm in which liberation from the cycle of rebirth is possible and where the Jinas are born.
+Depictions of this world therefore held particular significance for Jain devotees and became a favored subject of religious painting.